agduan/HackMIT-2025/README.md

 3. **Open your browser**
    - Navigate to `http://localhost:5173`
-   - Allow microphone permissions when prompted
+   - Allow microphone and camera permissions when prompted
+   - Enable "Video Feedback" for visual analysis
    - Click "Start Presentation" to begin!

-## 🎯 How to Use
+## How to Use

 1. **Start Recording**: Click the "Start Presentation" button
 2. **Speak Naturally**: The app will transcribe your speech in real-time